sanjay-azad/en/docs/ai.md

 nav_order: 2
 ---

-# Introduction
+# Artificial Intelligence

 Artificial Intelligence is an umbrella term.
-It includes different *scientific* ways through which we obtain an intelligent system outside the natural *life* systems.
+It includes different *scientific* ways through which we obtain an intelligent system, outside the natural *life* systems.
 Here, we try to put in machines some sort of reasoning, decision making and cognition.

 To understand the AI, it is important to talk a bit on the terms above - Life & Scientific.